RobReho/cluedo/README.md

 plus a list describing ROS messages and parameters.

 ## Installation and Running
+(including all the steps to display the robot’s behavior).

 ## Demo
 A commented small video, a GIF or screenshots showing the relevant